Skip to main content

 Request Transcripts

-In some cases, students will need to request their transcript be sent to IEE.
+In many cases, students will need to request their transcript be sent to IEE.
 Be sure to check with your institution abroad/away or program provider to ensure IEE will receive your transcript.

 We highly recommend students obtain original copies of their international transcripts if they plan on transferring or attending graduate school in the future.